Shreyashbadase/Shreyashbadase/README.md

 - 👋 Hi, I’m @Shreyashbadase
 - 👀 I’m interested in coading and programing.
 - 🌱 I’m currently learning how to solve coding problem.
+- 🧩 I'm pursuing graduation in mechanical engineering.
+- ⚙️ I'm creative and analytical thinker with problem-solving and excellent math skills.
+- 🎯 I’m looking to collaborate on any project.

 <!---